Nathan-Potgieter/Making-of-MCmarket/README.md

 <img src="README_files/figure-gfm/showing some training data-1.png" width="80%" height="80%" /><img src="README_files/figure-gfm/showing some training data-2.png" width="80%" height="80%" /><img src="README_files/figure-gfm/showing some training data-3.png" width="80%" height="80%" />

-# Building the Monte Carlo Framework
+# Building the Monte Carlo

 ## Step 1: Draw a series of random uniformly distributed numbers across a set of variables with a specified dependence structure.

 ### Generating Random Draws Using Various Copulas

+This section explores the feasibility of using various types of copulas as part of the Monte Carlo framework.

 #### Elliptal copulas

-the Gaussian and t Elliptal copulas allow us to specify a correlation matrix before randomly selecting observations from the multivariate distribution.
+The Gaussian and t Elliptal copulas allow us to specify their correlation matrix before randomly selecting observations from their multivariate distribution.
 Doing so allows one to produce random draws of uniformly distributed variables that adhere to the user specified correlation structure.
 The chunk of code below demonstrates this functionality.

 ``` r
 #loading copula package; already loaded